suffolklibraries/sljekyll/_events/chantry-2017-08-08-creative-fun-8-8.md

 breadcrumb: y
 ---

-Over-11s are invited to get creative with Ipswich Community Media.
+Over-11s are invited to get creative with radio with Ipswich Community Media.